intelops/website/content/english/blog/advanced-pxl-script-functions/index.md

 to the table.
 This also means that the `time_` column in the `network_stats` table will not always align with the `time_` column in the `conn_stats` table.
-In fact, in order to align the two, we will need to manipulate the data in the `time_` column to match both tables.
+In fact, in order to align the two, we will need to manipulate the data in the `time_` column to match both tables, which we will do later on.
 Let's start our script by setting up the base structure.
 We will get both of the tables, and display one for now.

 ```python